Locke0/blog/about/index.md

   order: 3
 ---

-An engineer that writes stuff and hacks things.
+An engineer that writes things and hacks stuff. ☕